w-y/jellymarker/README.md

 A simple demo:

-First you defined variable A and B:
+First you define variable A and B:

     var Jellymarker  = require('jellymarker');